BEHIND THE LENS

 Having had the opportunity to travel across America as well as abroad, I tend to focus on what’s special in each place I visit.
 I have found beauty in unexpected places: hand painted fans in the Tai O market, wildflowers defiantly growing behind a little store in Swansboro, painted shoes hanging on a fence in a market in Camden Locks, reflections of mooring poles in the water.
 I do not pose or direct my photographs, nor do I use any specialized techniques to manipulate the image in post-processing.
 I much prefer being outdoors taking photographs than working on images on my computer.

-Surprisingly to me, people enjoy looking at abstract images of nature as well as images as most people see them.
+Surprisingly to me, people enjoy looking at abstract images of nature.
 I believe abstract images engage people in a different way – the patterns and swirls of color can be perceived as anything the person wants and they can forget about day-to-day issues.
 Given the current pandemic, abstract art gives people something different to think about.
 It’s so gratifying to know that my photographs, abstract and non-abstract, can elicit such positive feelings in people.

 My technique and joy is to capture the stark and finite beauty of the departing moment, when the ordinary becomes the extraordinary, when the real appears unreal.